Simplify complex data

-Even if you're not interested in NBA basketball, you'll probably heard of Kobe Bryant.
-In 2012 he became the youngest player in NBA history to score over 30,000 career points, and the LA Lakers released this infographic, designed by J Alexander Diaz, that gives you an insight to Kobe Bryant scoring numbers over the course of 17 seasons.
+Even if you're not interested in NBA basketball, you've probably heard of Kobe Bryant.
+In 2012 he became the youngest player in NBA history to score over 30,000 career points, and the LA Lakers released this infographic, designed by J Alexander Diaz, which gives you an insight to Kobe Bryant's scoring numbers over the course of 17 seasons.

 57. How to learn how to draw